zuzOup/Advent-of-code/README.md

 - **4** \*\* Completed 3/2023
 - **5** \* Completed 3/2023

-<em>PS: In late 2022/early 2023 I was very much a baby programmer, and the code reflects that.
-As I was uploading the solutions almost a year after I wrote them, I realized I just had to remake (at least some of) them, thus the updated versions :) </em>
+<em>Back in late 2022/early 2023, I was just a baby programmer taking my first wobbly steps into the world of code, and oh boy, does it show!
+Fast forward almost a year, and as I was finally uploading the solutions to GitHub, I couldn’t resist giving (at least some of) them a glow-up — because everyone deserves a redemption arc, even my ugly code :) </em>